Travel.State.Gov >

 U.S. government personnel in Bangladesh live, work, and travel under strict security guidelines and are prohibited from:

 Criminal Penalties: You are subject to local laws.
-If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-Penalties for possessing, using, or trafficking in illegal drugs are particularly severe.
+If you violate local laws, even unknowingly, you may be detained and/or deported.
+Penalties for possessing, using, or trafficking in illegal drugs are particularly severe, including long jail sentences, heavy fines, or even death.

 Furthermore, some laws are also prosecutable in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.